 Last Updated on

-- You can travel to Gobeklitepe from Istanbul by air via GAP Sanliurfa Airport.
-Daily tours from Istanbul to Gobeklitepe is the most practical, comfortable and convenient way to visit Gobeklitepe from Istanbul.
+* You can travel to Gobeklitepe from Istanbul by air via GAP Sanliurfa Airport.
+Day tour from Istanbul to Gobeklitepe is the most practical, comfortable and convenient way to visit Gobeklitepe from Istanbul.

 Where is Gobeklitepe?

 Gobeklitepe is located on the southeastern Anatolian region of Turkey, near the Orencik village, about 18 km. from the city of Sanliurfa, and about 50 km. from the GAP Sanliurfa Airport.
 Gobeklitepe is located about 1,300 km. from Istanbul.

 Gobeklitepe archaeological site was built about 12,000 years ago, 9000 BC to 10500 BC which is 6,000 years before the Stonehenge and 7,000 years before the Great Pyramid, during the Pre-Pottery Neolithic era where there is no mental tools, wheel, writing and engineering.
 Gobeklitepe is the first known temple in the world and also called as the Zero point in time.

 The area was first discovered in the year 1963, during the surface survey by the joint work of the Istanbul and Chicago Universities, and declared as the V52 Neolithic Settlement.
 In 1995, new excavations began with the management of the Sanliurfa Archaeological and Mosaic Museum and the German Archaeologist Klaus Schmidt (after 2007) and afterwards till today, it is revealed that Gobeklitepe was a cult center from the 12,000 years ago.

 Who Built It?